 Temporary recruitment showing positive signs

-Temporary activity picked up in December, compared to November, a less usual trend, with temp job orders per head ending 2025, well above levels seen in either of the past two years, a positive signal.
-The job fill rate for temporary staffing has accelerated notably over the last two years.
+Temporary activity has shown more positive signs entering 2026.
+Job orders are up slightly compared to January of last year, and even higher when compared to January 2024.
+Fill rates have been trending up for the last three years and continue to outpace permanent.
 Employers are filling temp roles quickly and, based on submissions, with the same or less recruiter effort as earlier in the year.
 Overall, these metrics point to a positive trend in temporary placements, potentially signalling improving employer confidence and a stronger temporary pipeline.

-Job fill rates up year over year in both perm and temp
+Temp job fill rates up 3% year over year

 Methodology